johncosta/johnmcostaiii.com/content/posts/2025-08-07-ai-ml-learning.markdown

 Less Naive: Using Moving Averages

+## Chapter 10: Creating ML Models to Predict Seqeuences

+Windowed datasets can be used to emulate a time series dataset.
+The example in this chapter uses a window size of 5 to predict the next value in the sequence.

+It goes through the process of creating a windowed version of time series data, then building and training a model.

+Tuning the model can be done through the use of Keras Tuner.

 ## Taxonomy

 * __Autocorrelation__: The correlation of a signal with a delayed copy of itself as a function of delay.